eddelbuettel/anytime/docs/mkdmt-src/src/man/anytime.md

 `TRUE` in startup file.
 Note that all other inputs such character, factor or ordered are not affected.

+### Warnings

+As of version 0.3.10, a conversion from character resulting in a `NA` will lead to a warning being emitted.
+At most one warning per call is
+given: should numerous unparseable values be present on input, only one warning will be show.
+R offers mechanism to either suppress warnings, or convert them to errors as described in the help page for `options()` under the entry for `warn`.

 ### Author(s)

 Dirk Eddelbuettel